 Leicester Square is bound by Lisle Street, Charing Cross Road, Orange Street and Whitcomb Street.
 Situated within the City of Westminster, the square is centred around some of London's most popular sites including Trafalgar Square to the south, Covent Garden to the east and Piccadilly Circus to the west.
 Leicester Square also sits in London's famous West End and is surrounded by several cinemas, including the Odeon Leicester Square and Empire Leicester Square.
 Odeon West End was also located at Leicester Square before closing.
 These cinemas are often used for national and international film premieres.

-The square is also a popular tourist attraction and hosts several events throughout the year, including annual Chinese New Year celebrations and the London Film Festival.
+The square is also a popular tourist attraction and hosts numerous events throughout the year, including annual Chinese New Year celebrations and the London Film Festival.
 Created in 1670, the square was named after Leicester House.
 A park has been at the centre of the pedestrianised square and was originally known as Lammas land.
 It was refurbished in the nineteenth century, when four statues and a fountain of William Shakespeare were added.
 The square was upgraded again in preparation for the 2012 Olympic Games.